sandialabs/coek/lib/libcoek/doc/components_elementary.rst

 Objectives
 ----------

-In COEK and POEK, objectives are not owned by a model, but they are typically associated with a model.
+In Coek and Poek, objectives are not owned by a model, but they are typically associated with a model.
 The ``objective()`` function is used to declare an objective: